strimzi/proposals/035-cruise-control-scaling-brokers.md

 5. When the rebalancing is done, the user can finally scale down the cluster by decreasing the number of replicas through the `spec.kafka.replicas` of the `Kafka` custom resource.

 It could happen that before the scaling down but after the rebalancing a new topic is created and replicas are added on the target brokers to remove.
-It is not part of this proposal, but the Strimzi cluster operator should avoid the scale down in this case.
+It is not part of this proposal, but the Strimzi cluster operator should prevent the scale down in this case.

 ## Affected/not affected projects